Developer Guide

 # Files are organized as: <results-dir>/<campaign-name>-<timestamp>/<config-name>/<run_number>/

-vast exec cluster run --detach
+vast exec cluster run is fire-and-forget: it launches an in-cluster

 # Monitor job status (shows progress per run when multiple runs are active)